alfred100p/alfred100p/README.md

 - 👋 Hi, I’m Alfred William Jacob (@alfred100p)
 - 👀 I’m interested in Deep Learning, Machine Learning and AI (or just AI if we're being technical), also Frontend (as a hobby).
 I'm loyal to C++ yet I am part Pythonista.
 - 🌱 I’m currently learning PyTorch.
 I am improving my HTML/CSS and C++ but mainly PyTorch.
-- 💞️ I’m looking to collaborate on Natural Language Processing and/or Reinforcement Learning-based Projects.
+- 💞️ I’m looking to collaborate on Natural Language Processing, Cognitive AI or Reinforcement Learning-based Projects.
 - 📫 How to reach me: Gmail- alfredwilliamjacob
 - Other websites: <ul>
   <li><a href="https://scholar.google.com/citations?user=fr9TNLcAAAAJ">Google Scholar</a></li>